microsoft/TemplateStudio/docs/templates.md

 The [Templates Repository](../templates) have the following structure:

-* [_catalog](../templates/_catalog): this folder contains the Frameworks and Project Types available catalog, including the required information and metadata (descriptions, icons, images, etc.) to be displayed in the Wizard.
+* [_catalog](../templates/_catalog): this folder contains the catalog of available Frameworks and Project Types, including the required information and metadata (descriptions, icons, images, etc.) to be displayed in the Wizard.
 You can consider all the content within the *_catalog* folder as metadata for framworks and project types.

 * [_composition](../templates/composition): this folder contains the partial code templates that will be generated when certain constraints are meet, including shared or specific framwork templates.